kayak4665664/kayak4665664.github.io/zsh-tab-completion-with-case-insensitivity/index.md

-# zsh: Tab Completion With Case Insensitivity
+# Zsh: Tab Completion With Case Insensitivity

 If you are using macOS, you can switch to the `Documents` directory by executing `cd documents` in `~`, but you cannot use `Tab` to complete it.
 &lt;!--more--&gt;